 Transportation Committee (TC) is one of six policy advisory committees at SANDAG that advise the Board of Directors on major policy-level matters related to transportation, including the Regional Plan.
-The TC reviews and provides recommendations to the Board on the eligibility and evaluation criteria of the Call for Projects and reviews and provides recommendations to the Board on the SGIP funding recommendations.
+The TC reviews and provides recommendations to the Board on the eligibility and evaluation criteria of the Call for Projects and reviews and provides recommendations.
 The TC also receives quarterly reports on the status of each awarded grant and has the authority to grant time extensions for individual projects.
 More details on TC are available here.